-Meyner, a Democrat, was the representative for New Jersey's 13th congressional district from 1975 to 1978.
+Meyner was the representative for New Jersey’s 13th congressional district and was a Democrat.
+She served from 1975 to 1978.

 Meyner is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Meyner sponsored and cosponsored.
 See full analysis methodology.

 Meyner was the primary sponsor of 1 bill that was enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Meyner sponsored bills primarily in these issue areas:

 International Affairs (18%) Taxation (18%) Government Operations and Politics (14%) Agriculture and Food (12%) Health (11%) Social Welfare (11%) Education (9%) Foreign Trade and International Finance (8%)

 Some of Meyner’s most recently sponsored bills include...